NDA INFORMATION

 Since our campaign began, we have found the use of NDAs in many more situations than we had first imagined.

-1. Most commonly, non-disclosure agreements are used frequently at the “resolution” of a dispute, to cover up a situation that the other side does not want to be publicly known.
+1. Most commonly, non-disclosure agreements are used in the settlement of a complaint - the resolution of a workplace complaint or a grievance - or a lawsuit, what is sometimes described as an “out-of-court” settlement.
+The purpose of the NDA is to cover up a situation that the other side does not want to be publicly known.
 In other words, any situation that brings shame on them personally or (if an organization/ company) affects their public reputation.

-2. NDAs are also sometimes used pre-emptively - for example, at the beginning of an employment relationship, before a particular event or a meeting - before any problems or conflicts have arisen.
+2. NDAs are also sometimes used pre-emptively, that is, before any misconduct has taken place.
+For example, we now see NDAs frequently in hiring contracts at the beginning of an employment relationship, or even before a particular event or a meeting - before any problems or conflicts have arisen.
 This is to ensure that if there is a complaint or other conflict in the future, you are already bound not to speak about it.

-3. NDAs are also commonly used at the outset of a workplace investigation.
-Historically, workplace investigations (or mediations) ask for confidentiality during the period of the investigation/ mediation – however, these are often indefinite NDAs now which prohibit talking about the investigation or what an individual said, forever.
+3. NDAs are also commonly used at the outset of a workplace investigation or a mediation.
+Historically, workplace investigations (or mediations) asked for confidentiality during the period of the investigation/ mediation (as well as protecting the admissibility of statements made in court, to encourage honest and frank discussions).
+Today most “terms” of investigation or mediation that you will be asked to sign before that process begins are indefinite NDAs which prohibit talking about the investigation , what any individual says or the substance of your complaint forever.

 Here is a breakdown of where we see NDAs most often: